programmfabrik/easydb-documentation/content/sysadmin/requirements/_index.en.md

 Examples for further integration:

-- Storage connection via NFS
 - [HTTPS](../configuration/apache2) with your certificate
 - [LDAP](../configuration/easydb-server.yml/plugins/ldap), [SSO](../configuration/easydb-server.yml/plugins/sso), Active Directory
-- Import directories that you can fill with Windows Explorer ("webdav").
+- Import directories of assets that you can deliver by Windows Explorer or other "webdav" clients.

 ---